 Nature and Wildlife Attractions in Sarasota

 Other Sarasota activities include golf, guided kayaking tours, parasailing, charter fishing, and guided nature tours.
 Myakka State Park is a haven for Florida wildlife including alligators.
-Tour this eco-friendly park on an exciting airboat tour or take a tram tour in search of native flora and fauna.
+Tour this eco-friendly park on an informative pontoon boat tour or take a tram tour in search of native flora and fauna.

 Learn about Florida’s native history at Crowley Museum and Nature Park or the South Florida Museum in nearby Bradenton.
 Historic Spanish Point is another historic place to visit in Sarasota with pioneer-era buildings, historic gardens, and archaeological exhibits including a prehistoric shell midden.